pacokwon/Exercises/03/README.md

 ```fsharp
 let p = pair 1 2
 ```
-Define a funciton `fst` that returns the first element of the pair.
+Define a function `fst` that returns the first element of the pair.
 For example, `pair 1 2 |> fst` should return 1.

 ### Problem 3